 In this phase, an analysis of the system is run to create the required models and logic which will be needed to create the system.

-This stage includes a design specification which contains the outline of technical implementation.
+This stage includes a design specification that contains the outline of technical implementation.

 This stage includes the actual development or coding and uses the design phase to generate a workable product.

 This stage goes through different testing types (like unit testing, integration testing) to see if there is any bug or issue which requires any changes.

 This stage includes the deployment of the system to the client.
 All the future maintenance and updates also come in this phase.

 The Agile software methodology is practical and follows the real-world model.
 It is mainly focused on results and people while covering self-organization, adaptive planning, and lower time intervals for deliverance.
 Agile uses tools like Extreme Programming and Scrum to target constant changes for enhancements.